Exploring Vulnerabilities of No-Reference Image Quality Assessment Models: A Query-Based Black-Box Method: Experiments

-\textbf{Compared Attack Methods} To compare with the existing method, we choose the only black-box attack method for NR-IQA from Korhonen and You~\shortcite{korhonen2022adversarial}, marked as Korhonen.
+To compare with the existing method, we choose the only black-box attack method for NR-IQA from Korhonen and You~\cite{korhonen2022adversarial}.
+It utilizes a variant of ResNet50~\cite{he2016deep} as its substitute model.
+We use a learning rate of 2 to generate the adversarial examples with its public code from the authors and mark it as {Korhonen}.
 For a comprehensive comparison, two white-box attack methods trained with substitute models are compared as transfer-based black-box methods, marked as UAP~\cite{shumitskaya2022universal} and Zhang~\cite{zhang2022perceptual}.
-The substitute model used in Korhonen is a variant of ResNet-50.
-The substitute models in UAP and Zhang are PaQ-2-PiQ~\cite{ying2020patches} and DBCNN, respectively.
-Details for the three methods are in the supplementary material.
+For UAP, we use the perturbation generated with the substitute model PaQ-2-PiQ~\cite{ying2020patches}.
+The amplitude for the perturbation is set to 0.024.
+For Zhang~\cite{zhang2022perceptual}, we re-generate adversarial examples with substitute model DBCNN~\cite{zhang2020blind} with the perceptual constraint of LPIPS~\cite{zhang2018unreasonable}, and Lagrangian multiplier $\lambda=9\times10^6$.